netheril96/securefs/README.md

 Run `make securefs` to build the program.
 There is only a single executable `securefs` that will be produced.
 You can copy or symlink it anywhere.

+If you encounter build problems, try with command `make securefs NOASM=1` to disable the usage of hardware acceleration.

 ## Basic usage

 *It is recommended to disable or encrypt the swap and hibernation file.
 Otherwise plaintext and keys stored in the main memory may be written to disk by the OS at any time.*